5 Things You Should Know about Working with Polish Developers

 We have created a list of five things you may have always wanted to know about Polish developers, but were too afraid to ask.
 Let us take a look.

-Have you ever heard of a site called HackerRank?
+You also might have heard of a site called HackerRank.
 It’s where hundreds of thousands of developers from all around the world test their skills by completing various coding challenges.
 The results of HackerRank’s Programming Olympics say it all: Polish developers took third place (an average score from across all types of tech challenges in areas such as algorithms, Java, data structures, and many others).

 Poles were only two points short from the top two countries on the list, China and Russia.
 So, who knows what the next round of the Olympics might bring?

-Take a look at Poland’s English Proficiency Index), as compared to Russia and China (so, the other two countries on the HackerRank podium):
+Take a look at Poland’s English Proficiency Index with the position in Europe 11 of 35, 13 out of 111 countries in the world today, and with the high proficiency as compared to Russia and China (so, the other two countries on the HackerRank podium):

 Bear in mind that these statistics show Poland as a whole – not just the IT crowd.
 Looks encouraging, doesn’t it?